When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Find out more: could you get £5,000 home improvement vouchers?

 This article was first published on 2 September 2020 and has been updated since.
-The latest update was on 14 September 2020 to include new reports of a potential delay.
+The latest update was on 2 October 2020 to reflect that the Budget had been cancelled and replaced with the Winter Economy Plan.